-I realised I was an artist in my early 40s and have centred my practice on cameras as post-photographic data-capture devices.
+I realised I was an artist in my late 30s and have centred my practice on cameras as post-photographic data-capture devices.
 Like most data-artists I am concerned with identity, privacy and corporate surveillance under late-capitalism and attempt to make work about this that doesn’t simply involve screaming helplessly into the void.

 I occasionally blog.

 If I’m working with you on a project and you need a photo, please feel free to use any on this page.